HamzaFarooq3333/Python_Tutorial/README.md

 <br>
 1-Break statement terminates  the complete loop
 <br>
-2-Continue statement skips the current iteration of the loop and continues with the next iteration
+2-Continue statement skips the current iteration of the loop and continues with the next iteration.